 Facebook has since updated its status regarding pre-approved cryptocurrency advertising campaigns but has kept its status for ICOs.
 Its cryptocurrency ads policy is similar to Google’s.

 A co-founder of Wikipedia Jimmy Wales commented on this situation, saying that nobody can ban blockchain, because it is math.

 What Was Happening in the Crypto World Earlier with Regard to Google Ads?

 In July 2018, Google stated that they would ban every cryptocurrency-related ad in order to protect consumers from fraud.
 This announcement appeared on the Internet despite the implementation of Google’s blockchain.
-Journalists suggested that the company changed its decision to ban all the cryptocurrency ads because of a Redditor’s screenshot that contained a Coinbase ad.
+Journalists suggested that the company changed its decision to ban all the coin launch platform ads because of a Redditor’s screenshot that contained a Coinbase ad.
 The cryptocurrency community decided that this meant the company had rolled back its ban on digital currencies, or at least created a whitelist that included crypto exchanges such as Coinbase.
-In order to assuage doubts, Google announced that it hadn’t created any whitelists, and Google’s ad policy hadn’t been changed regarding cryptocurrency-related ads.
+In order to assuage doubts, Google announced that it hadn’t created any whitelists, and Google’s ad policy hadn’t been changed regarding crypto-related ads.
 This was just an ad that had been infiltrated.

 Google’s ad policy status hadn’t been updated since March 2018, when Google banned cryptocurrency-related adds after a price upturn and the accompanying hype.
 The company thought this situation could harm its users.